P30 Vision Research Core

 Dear Vision and Vision Research Faculty (please share with any faculty we may have inadvertently missed, and your lab/research teams),

-I am excited to announce that Stanford has successfully started year 5 of our National Eye Institute P30 Vision Research Core grant.
+I am excited to announce that Stanford has successfully received a competing continuation of our National Eye Institute P30 Vision Research Core grant, which will provide another 5 years of vision research funding!
 This has been enormously popular and successful at providing resources to support NEI-funded faculty and their collaborators, NEI funding-aspiring faculty, and vision researchers, in 4 key areas:

 · “Neurogenetics”: help with design and production of AAV viral vectors (Director: Yang Hu; co-director: Sui Wang)